Ribosome42/hello-msac/README.md

 # hello-msac
 A GitHub "Hello, World"
-this page was edited ont he web
+this page was edited on the web